 Another favourite example is Paul Rand’s IBM logo.
 The letters I, B and M are not there.
 What is there is a group of bright blue straight lines arranged to create the perception of a set of letters.

 The Gestalt Principles of grouping understand how humans typically gain meaningful perceptions of elements around them.
-Our brains seek to find order amid disorder tending to make sense of a series of features as a recognisable image.
+Our brains seek to find order amid disorder-tending to make sense of a series of features as a recognisable image.

 “Everything should be made as simple as possible, but not simpler”

-Print and share this article friendly; you are free to use and reproduce it, just please attribute the Moss51 Art & Design as the original author, and link back to this post!
+Print and share this article friendly; you are free to use and reproduce it, just please attribute Moss51 Art & Design as the original author, and link back to this post!